XPRIZE/GLEXP-Team-KitkitSchool/README.md

 # Trademarks
 Kitkit School, name and logo, and Enuma are trademarks of Enuma, Inc. The Apache License 2.0 under which Kitkit School software is released does not grant any license or right to use the trademarks.
-Please see Guidelines for Trademarks to learn more about the terms. (hyperlink to our website “Legal – Kitkit School” page)
+Please see [Guidelines for Trademarks](http://kitkitschool.com/legal-kitkit/) to learn more about the terms.

 Kitkit and Enuma are trademarks of Enuma, Inc., registered in the U.S. and other countries.